Photo Caption & Contact Email

 The second instance involved a lead bomber that had been badly damaged by anti-aircraft fire.
 The plane dropped its load short of its target “and the rest of the formation followed in regular routine.”
 One of the areas struck by the “friendly fire” was Cormelles, south of Caen.
 The situation was further complicated by the fact that dozens of Allied units were making their way forward behind the attacking forces, in anticipation of a major push southward toward Falaise.

 That afternoon, the NSR received instructions to “hold up.”
-Its “recce” (reconnaissance) party selected a suitable location off the road on the outskirts of Faubourg de Vaucelles, in the direction on Cormelles.
+Its “recce” (reconnaissance) party selected a suitable location off the road on the outskirts of Faubourg de Vaucelles, in the direction of Cormelles.
 As perssonel scanned the horizon, they saw “a wall of fire and smoke coming toward us.”
 A group of American Flying Fortress headed toward the French coast passed overhead, dropping their bombs as they passed.

 Officers at first assumed that German forces were using “captured American planes or a new secret weapon.”
 While the recce party managed to find cover and were unhurt, the bombs landed directly on a nearby medium artillery regiment, causing significant losses.
 The main body of NSR troops gathered at Cormelles were also struck by the “friendly fire” at 1605 hours.
 Due to inaccurate directions, the group had taken a wrong and followed the first road south to Cormelles in an effort to get back on track.
 Personnel were halted near an ordnance depot, awaiting word from the recce party, when the American bombers passed overhead.